ishita0302/HTML-webpage-trial/README.md

 # HTML webpage trial
  A webpage with various tags.
- For more such HTML(including CSS) examples visit my repo: NEXUS-mini project.
+ For more such HTML(including CSS) examples visit my repo: NEXUS-a demo.